Gorani language

-Gorani (گۆرانی), also known by the name of its main dialect, Hawrami (ھەورامی, romanized: Hewramî), is a Northwestern Iranian language spoken by ethnic Kurds in northeastern Iraq and northwestern Iran and which with Zaza constitute the Zaza–Gorani languages.
-(Note: The speakers of Gorani considered their language as Kurdish.)
-Zaza and Gorani are linguistically distinct from the Kurdish language, although the great majority of their speakers consider their language to be Kurdish.
+Gorani or Gurani (گۆرانی), also known by the name of its main dialect, Hawrami (ھەورامی, romanized: Hewramî), is a Northwestern Iranian language or a group of similar Northwestern Iranian dialects spoken in small pockets in northeastern Iraq and northwestern Iran.

 Gorani is spoken in Iraq and Iran and has four dialects: Bajelani, Hawrami, and Sarli, some sources also include the Shabaki as a dialect of Gorani as well.
 Of these, Hawrami was the traditional literary language and koiné of Kurds in the historical Ardalan region at the Zagros Mountains, but has since been supplanted by Central Kurdish and Southern Kurdish.
 Gorani is a literary language for many Kurds.

-Gorani had an estimated 180,000 speakers in Iran in 2007 and 120,000 speakers in Iraq as well in 2007 for a total of 300,000 speakers.
-Ethnologue and the Documentation of Endangered Languages reports that the language is threatened in both Iran and Iraq, and that speakers residing in Iraq includes all adults and some children, however it does not mention if speakers are shifting to Sorani or not.
-Many speakers of Gorani in Iran also speak Sorani, Persian, as well as Southern Kurdish.
-Most speakers in Iraq also speak Sorani, while some also speak Mesopotamian Arabic.
-Furthermore in the 2010 edition of UNESCO's Atlas of the World's Languages in Danger Gorani (Hawrami) was classified as an endangered north-western Iranic language.

-Etymology

-The name Goran appears to be of Indo-Iranian origin.
-The name may be derived from the old Avestan word, gairi, which means mountain.
+History

+The linguistic homeland of the Gurani dialects is believed to be somewhere around the Caspian Sea.
+It is suggested that Gurani speakers migrated en bloc from the Caspian region to their present-day settlements at an unknown early date.